What Does Cellular Mean on iPad?

 No, the cellular iPad does not necessarily need a physical SIM card.
 You can either set up an eSIM on your iPad if it supports it.
 However, if your iPad does not support that option, you will have to resort to using an actual SIM instead.

 In essence, the Cellular functionality in terms of connectivity and usage works similarly to an iPhone.
 They connect to the same cell towers and often have similar plans, except for the fact that the iPad cannot make calls on its own while the iPhone can.
+You can still make calls from the iPad, just differently.

 Can I Insert A SIM Card In a Non-Ceullar iPad?